BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/smart-device/communication-protocol/subscribe-config.md

 ## Sensor Configurations

-The
 <div class="code-example" markdown="1">
 ```
 config/sensor/
 ```
 </div>
- endpoint is used when sensor specific configurations are changed.
+ This endpoint is used when sensor specific configurations are changed.
 Such as specifying sensor measurment method, as point measurement or averaged measurement.

 ### Broker Namespace Topic